309thEDDGE/opal-release-downloader/README.md

   * "Add User":
     * Create an administrator user account

-### Acquire and Validate Artifacts
+### Acquire Artifacts

 * Copy all artifacts into a directory on the RHEL file system
 * Ensure that all artifacts exist inside a single directory

+**Remaining sections describe commands or actions to be executed within RHEL.**

+### Validate Artifacts

 * Navigate to the artifact directory
 * Execute the unpack and validation script: `/bin/bash ./unpack.sh`
 * If there are no error messages and the script executes to completion, the artifacts are ready to be used to deploy OPAL

+### Execute Commands as Root User

+* Switch to root user: `sudo su -`
+* **All remaining steps shall be executed as root user**

 ### Install Docker

-* Docker must be installed in RHEL to deploy OPAL
-* If docker is already installed, proceed to the next section
-* Navigate to `docker` directory inside the directory in which all artifacts reside
+* Navigate to `docker` directory inside the directory in which all artifacts reside: `cd docker`
-* Switch to root user, one of: `sudo su -`, `su - root`, or `su -`
 * Execute the docker installation script: `/bin/bash ./install-docker.sh`
 * Change to the higher-level directory: `cd ..`

 ### Load Docker Images

-* Remain root user if the "Install docker" step was followed, otherwise use one of the following to switch to root user: `sudo su -`, `su - root`, or `su -`
 * Execute the load images script: `/bin/bash ./load-docker-images.sh`
-* Requires docker version >= 19.03

 ### Configure Deployment

 * Execute configuration script: `/bin/bash ./images/opal-ops/docker-compose/configuration/new_deployment.bash`
 * Assign a label (`<deployment_label>`) to the deployment configuration, via on-screen prompts
-* Localhost deployment option is for testing on a stand-alone machine and not intended for production
+* Localhost deployment option is for testing on a stand-alone machine and not intended for production -- _in beta_
+* For future reference, note the value chosen for `<dns_base>`, the base name for the DNS which will be appended to the service name
 * On completion, a new script will be created that calls `docker-compose` with the correct configuration file: `start_<deployment_label>.sh`

 ### Instantiate OPAL

-* Must cd to docker-compose because .env.secrets is there (local deployment)
-* Change directory to configured start script (script looks for `.env.secrets` in cwd): `cd ./images/opal-ops/docker-compose`
+* Change directory to the location of the configured start script (script looks for `.env.secrets` in cwd): `cd ./images/opal-ops/docker-compose`
 * Execute the configured start script: `/bin/bash ./start_<deployment_label>.sh`

+## Verify Deployment

+Follow the instructions in this section to verify that OPAL is running.
+These steps are only valid if all the steps in the [deployment](#opal-deployment) were completed successfully.

+Depending on [configuration](#configure-deployment) URLs for various services will be in the form: `https://<service_name>[.opal]<dns_base>`.

+### Keycloak

+* wip: execute keycloak health check script

+### JupyterHub

+* From within the VM, open the browser and navigate to the URL with `<service_name> = jupyterlab
+* wip: execute all tests
+* Is this sufficient to consider that catalog-fe/be, minio, are functioning?